 Obstetrics & Gynecology Residency Program Education

-On the gynecologic oncology service, residents acquire knowledge and skills in radiation oncology and chemotherapy, as well as participating fully in the full spectrum of surgery for malignant gynecologic disease.
+A very active benign gynecology service affords the opportunity to participate at all levels in the management of the entire spectrum of gynecologic disease.
+A very busy gynecologic oncology service presents the resident with an extensive didactic and hands-on experience.
+As experience increases, the resident performs a wide variety of surgical procedures under supervision.
+Residents acquire maximal hands-on experience in advanced laparoscopic procedures as well as robotic surgeries.
+Residents also acquire knowledge and skills in radiation oncology and chemotherapy, as well as participating fully in the full spectrum of surgery for malignant gynecologic disease.
 The experience begins with one block during PGY II, two blocks during PGY III, and is capped by two blocks as the Gynecologic Oncology Chief Resident during PGY IV.

 While on the reproductive endocrinology and infertility service, residents acquire knowledge and skills in the workup and treatment of the infertile couple as well as the use of the associated reproductive technologies.
 Residents likewise gain experience in the full spectrum of operative laparoscopy, robotic surgery and hysteroscopy.
 In addition, residents are assigned to the reproductive endocrinology outpatient private offices.

-While on the urogynecology service, residents spend time in the outpatient offices of the urogynecologists learning the diagnosis, workup, and treatment of the incontinent patient.
-In addition, residents gain experience in cutting edge operative procedures in the OR.
+On the urogynecology service residents gain experience in cutting edge operative procedures in the OR, residents also spend time in the outpatient offices of the urogynecologists learning the diagnosis, workup, and treatment of the incontinent patient.

 One month of elective time is scheduled during PGY III.
 This affords the resident an opportunity to obtain a concentrated educational experience, such as: an international experience, additional reproductive endocrinology, anesthesiology, additional urogynecology, research elective, etc. The program is individualized in that each resident, in consultation with the program director, plans the elective and chooses the setting in which the resident would like to be.